coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

 </script>
 {% endhighlight %}

-Now that your processor is correctly configured, the next step is to activate it on your items with the following steps:
+Now that your processor is correctly configured, the next step is to activate it on your items by implementing the following steps:

 - Add a “Limited Access” field to the Sitecore items you wish to duplicate with the "Strip" keyword as its value.
 - Create a preview field with the text.
 (Optional)
 - Choose a field you want to hide in your duplicate (Optional)
-- Configure the parameters in your processor's configuration file using each field ID defined in the previous steps
+- Configure the parameters in your processor configuration file using each field ID defined in the previous steps

 Now rebuild your indexes and you're good to go!